KNOB (FM)

-KNOB is a commercial radio station in Healdsburg, California, broadcasting to the Santa Rosa, California, area on 96.7 FM.
-The station airs an adult hits format and is branded as "Bob FM".
+KNOB (96.7 MHz) is a commercial FM radio station licensed to Healdsburg, California, and broadcasting to the Santa Rosa area.
+It is owned by JYH Broadcasting and operated by Wine Country Radio and it airs an adult hits radio format, branded as "Bob FM".
+The studios and offices are on Standish Avenue in Santa Rosa.

+KNOB is a Class A station with an effective radiated power (ERP) of 2,750 watts.
+The transmitter is off Ridge Ranch Road in Geyserville, California.

 History

+The station signed on the air in 2002.
+Its original call sign was KTOL.
+It has always been owned by JYH Broadcasting.
+The original general manager was Debbie Morton.

 KNOB previously aired an alternative rock format branded as "96X".
-96X announced on April 9, 2017, that they no longer have a lease with KNOB.
+96X announced on April 9, 2017, that it no longer have a lease to broadcast on 96.7 KNOB.

 On October 4, 2018, KNOB returned to the air with variety hits, branded as "96.7 Bob FM".